 Q: You see similarities between Hollywood, Las Vegas, and Washington, DC?

 Madeira Desouza: Yeah, I do.
 All three places exist to create fantasies and fabrications.
 Deception or trickery is at the heart of what gets done in Hollywood, Las Vegas, and Washington, DC.
 But, Hollywood and Las Vegas are all about show business.
-There’s an emphasis upon business–making a good name and money for oneself and for bringing wealth to corporations.
+There’s an emphasis upon business—making a good name and money for oneself and for bringing wealth to corporations.
 In contrast, Washington, DC is all about the fight to attain and maintain power for oneself and for governmental organizations and for corporations.
 Hollywood and Las Vegas produce entertaining deceptions.
 The normal process is that the audience chooses to willingly suspend disbelief and buy into the deceptions and go along with deceptions because doing so is what is expected.
 That’s the tradition after over a century of show business coming from Hollywood.
 Las Vegas is slightly younger than Hollywood in terms of show business.
-But, in both places, the audience knows what is expected of them.
-Meanwhile, Washington, DC also produces deceptions–some are entertaining and others are tragic.
+But in both places the audience knows what is expected of them.
+Meanwhile, Washington, DC also produces deceptions—some are entertaining while others are tragic.
 But, unlike with Hollywood or Las Vegas, in Washington, DC the big difference is that there is no willing suspension of disbelief in the deceptions.
 This is not a subtle point, either.
 The point is that deception which demands willing suspension of disbelief is not at all dangerous.
 The deception from Washington, DC is somehow perceived as reality even though deception by any other name will always be deception.

 Q: Is there a story behind your name?

 Madeira Desouza: Yes, this is a pseudonym.
 I’m a citizen of the United States, born in California.
 My heritage is Portuguese from both my parents.
 Madeira is the Portuguese word for wood.
 Most people call me by my nickname, Woody.
 The surname Souza comes from my old country grandfather.
-So, the name has this meaning: Wood of Souza.
+So, the name has this meaning: Wood of Souza or Wood from Souza.
 Or more plainly, Souza wood.